PerttuHamalainen/MediaAI/README_DRAFT.md

 - Software examples
 - Exercises that require you to modify the software examples to test your learning.
 We always try to provide both easy and advanced exercises to cater for different skill levels.
 Model solutions are provided for the easier ones, but some of the advanced exercises are left to the students to accomplish and can also become the final project.

 This is accompanied with individual and repeating **one-on-one tutoring sessions** that students will be invited to.
-Outside lectures and exercises, students will be able to reach course staff through **Discord**.
+Outside lectures and exercises, students will be able to reach course staff through **Discord** (an invitation will be send to registered students).

 ### Learning Goals